 Marsha E. Williams (Class of 2023) is an Associate Conference Minister for the New York Conference and a member of Safe Haven, UCC in Queens, NY.
 Marsha holds a Ed.D in Organizational Leadership and Psychology, and is a former University of Phoenix Religion and Sociology professor.
 Over a span of 25 years Marsha has provided pastoral leadership to churches in Indiana and Washington State.
 As a bi-vocational pastor, Marsha previously worked as a Financial Analyst for the Indiana State Supreme Court.
 Marsha is a Certified Mediator for the state of New York, and has served on the Executive Committee of the New York Council of Churches, the Indiana Ministerial Alliance and the Pacific Northwest Conference Committee on Ministry.

-Bill Worley - Conference Minister (Class of 2019) is the President and Conference Minister of the Pennsylvania Southeast Conference and charged with the spiritual and administrative care of 337 pastors and 166 congregations.
+Bill Worley - Conference Minister (Class of 2021) is the President and Conference Minister of the Pennsylvania Southeast Conference and charged with the spiritual and administrative care of 337 pastors and 160+ congregations.
 Bill is a Gettysburg College and Lancaster Theological Seminary graduate and was ordained in 1994 while Associate Pastor of Union Congregational Church in Montclair, New Jersey before becoming Senior Pastor at First Reformed UCC in Lancaster, Pennsylvania.
 Bill is an Iraq war veteran and twelve-year Navy/Marine Corps Reserve Chaplain.
-Bill has two sons: Zachary, a Penn State grad who lives and works in Memphis Tennessee, and Justin who will graduate Lehigh University this May.
+Bill is the proud father of two grown sons, Zach and Justin.

 STAFF TO THE UNITED CHURCH OF CHRIST BOARD OF DIRECTORS